 2. Learn more about life in general, and gain the confidence to tackle things that we never thought possible

 Everything that we know about life, we learn by having experiences.
 So, when we continue to repeat the same experiences, our knowledge levels remain constant, and our growth slows, or stops altogether.

 Generally speaking, the more knowledge and experience we have, the more confident and able we feel, which gives us an increased ability to do things in life that we never thought possible.
 This can be incredibly liberating, and comes with a significant amount of reward and satisfaction.

 3. Move closer to our goals, and create new ones

 To reach a goal, we usually have to do something more than what we are doing currently, for example, working harder or longer, or developing new skills.
-This can take courage and determination – two things which we can rarely find inside our comfort zone.
+This can take courage and determination – two things that we can rarely find inside our comfort zone.

 If we want to continue taking steps towards our goals, then often, we have to be prepared to move beyond what feels familiar or comfortable.
-The path to reaching a goal might also be bumpy, and sometimes, when we encounter an obstacle, it can feel easier to retreat back to our comfort zone, rather than tackling the problem head on.
-But doing this, can mean putting a goal on hold, and might make returning to that goal later feel even more challenging.
+The path to reaching a goal might also be bumpy, and sometimes, when we encounter an obstacle, it can feel easier to retreat back to our comfort zone, rather than tackling the problem head-on.
+But doing this can mean putting a goal on hold, and might make returning to that goal later feel even more challenging.

 Once we put off one goal, it can also be tricky to create any new ones, as succeeding at our goals is what gives us the confidence to strive for more.
 In many cases, the more we achieve, the more we want to achieve – and the more we believe we can achieve.
 Equally, the more we shy away from, the less capable we feel, and the smaller our world becomes.